This guidance applies in England

 TB Advisory Service (TBAS)

 Farmers can do a lot to reduce the risk of TB entering their cattle herd and in minimising its impact if they do get it.
-While the TB Hub and private vets remain great sources of information and advice, farmers can now benefit from the TB Advisory Service too.
+While the TB Hub and private vets remain great sources of information and advice, farmers can also benefit from the TB Advisory Service (TBAS).
+The service was first launched in 2017 for cattle farmers in the High Risk and Edge Areas of England.

 This visit is completed by an APHA vet, primarily to gather information about the source of the TB breakdown.
 Advice is also given on biosecurity and the APHA vet will answer any questions that you may have, for example regarding TB licensing.
 All new TB breakdowns in the Low Risk Area (LRA) and Edge Area receive a visit by an APHA vet, known as a DRF (Disease Report Form).
 In the High Risk Area (HRA), this process is slightly different as not every TB breakdown receives a DRF visit.